.jpeg)

 -

-Improved accessibility features, including larger touch targets and screen reader optimization, ensure a seamless experience for users with disabilities.
+Improved accessibility enhancements, including larger touch targets and screen reader optimization, helped create a more seamless and inclusive experience for users with varying accessibility needs.

 -

-A more intuitive navigation and appointment booking system has reduced user friction, leading to a 30% faster scheduling process and increased customer satisfaction.
+A more intuitive navigation and appointment scheduling experience reduced user friction throughout the journey, contributing to a 30% faster scheduling process and improved overall customer satisfaction within the MinuteClinic platform.

 Key Takeaways